AdobeDocs/marketo.nl-NL/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/using-the-person-detail-page.md

 ![](assets/image2015-2-27-11-3a14-3a2.png)

-## Marketo Default Fields before CRM Sync {#marketo-default-fields-prior-to-crm-sync}
+## Marketo-standaardvelden voorafgaand aan CRM-synchronisatie {#marketo-default-fields-prior-to-crm-sync}

 |  |  |  |  |  |
 |---|---|---|---|---|